 - 1 teaspoon salt

 - 2 cups chicken stock (add 2 teaspoons of salt if using unsalted stock)

 - 3 to 4 Tbsp lime juice (can substitute lemon juice)

 - Sour cream

 - Avocado, peeled and chopped

-2 Heat olive oil in a large 8-quart thick-bottomed pot on medium high until the oil is hot, but not smoking.
-Add the onions, celery, sweet potato and 1/2 teaspoon of salt.
+3 While the beans are cooking, heat olive oil in a large 8-quart thick-bottomed pot on medium high until the oil is hot, but not smoking.
+Add the onions, celery, carrot, sweet potato and 1/2 teaspoon of salt.
 Cook, stirring occasionally, until lightly browned and softened, about 10-15 minutes.
 Reduce heat to medium, add the cumin, chili powder, and garlic, cook for an additional 2 minutes, stirring constantly.